 If you want to get a hefty phone case and still have wireless charging then you need to invest in a wireless charging case.
 Case makers like Morphie sell cases like the Charge Force which uses the Qi standard for wireless charging and its magnetic so it says still on magnetic wireless charging pads.
 They also make a wireless charging case called the Charge Force Juice Pack Air which has an internal battery and like the case.

 What makes Wireless Charging Better

 To put wireless charging to the test obtained a wireless charger for my iPhone 7 Plus.
-The iPhone 7 does not support built in wireless charging and I wanted to put it together in a rather cheep way and still be able to keep my Defender Series OtterBox.
+The iPhone 7 does not support built-in wireless charging and I wanted to put it together in a rather cheap way and still be able to keep my Defender Series OtterBox.